Cauliflower: A Substitute for Everything?

 Should You Eat More Cauliflower?

 One possible danger of eating a lot of cauliflower is the vitamin K content.
 Vitamin K helps your blood clot, and eating a lot of it can cause problems for people who are taking blood-thinning medications.
-If you have concerns about adding cauliflower to your diet, a Kyla doctor can help you figure out how to do it in a healthy way.
+If you have concerns about adding cauliflower to your diet, a Kyla doctor and our registered dietitian can help you figure out how to do it in a healthy way.

 How to Eat More Cauliflower

-Cauliflower really is a superfood!
+Cauliflower can be a tasty addition to your life!
 Try it in a new dish and let us know what you think.
 For more information on healthy swaps for common foods, check out our other articles.